cogent3/cogent3/doc/cookbook/community_analysis.rst

 Perform pairwise tests of whether samples are significantly different with UniFrac
 ----------------------------------------------------------------------------------

 The analysis is run on open tree and environment file objects.
-That the analysis should use unweighted unifrac (weighted=False), the number of times to permute the environment assignments on the tree (num_iters=50) and that a pairwise significance test is to be performed (test_on="Pairwise") are specified.
+In this example, we use unweighted unifrac (weighted=False), we permute the environment assignments on the tree 50 times (num_iters=50) and we perform UniFrac on all pairs of environments (test_on="Pairwise").
 A list is returned with a tuple for each pairwise comparison with items: 0 - the first environment, 1 - the second environment, 2- the uncorrected p-value and 3 - the p-value after correcting for multiple comparisons with the Bonferroni correction.

 .. doctest::